MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 ```

 ### -ReturnResult
-Runs the script block and returns the script block results instead of returning a module object.
+Indicates that this cmdlet runs the script block and returns the script block results instead of returning a module object.

 ```yaml
 Type: SwitchParameter